mfriedri12/Blog/Automation.md

-# Some Things I Want to Tell about Automation
+# Some Things I Want to Non-Economists Tell about Automation

 Automation is a hot topic these days, and economists know it.
 Many new papers focusing on automation have been published in the last few years, often by high-profile academics in top journals.
 Some of these papers do little more than reframe established economic wisdom: replace “capital” with “robots” and “total factor productivity” with “artificial intelligence” and voilà, you have a theory of automation.
 Contrary to the mainly pessimistic popular opinion, these papers usually conclude that we have nothing to worry about.
 Robots exist to make us rich!
 Other papers genuinely try to push the envelope by studying “distributional effects” and “transition paths”, aspects of growth that mainstream economics has traditionally ignored—not because they’re not important, but because they are hard!
 These papers suggest a reality somewhere in between the best of all possible worlds and the robot apocalypse, but as always in academia the results are preliminary, probabilistic, and contested.